Piedras Negras International Airport

 Piedras Negras International Airport (Aeropuerto Internacional de Piedras Negras) is an international airport located in Piedras Negras, Coahuila, Mexico, near the Mexico–United States border.
 It serves domestic flights within Mexico for the Eagle Pass-Piedras Negras binational metropolitan area, the northern Coahuila region and Southern Texas.
 It also supports cargo operations, as well as executive and general aviation activities.
 Passengers traveling to destinations in the United States typically utilize the larger San Antonio International Airport.
 Piedras Negras Airport is operated by Administradora Coahuilense de Infraestructura y Transporte Aéreo, a state-owned operator.
-It handled 24,170 passengers in 2019, and 9,481 passengers in 2020.
+It handled 5,285 passengers in 2025.

 History

 Over time, the airport has been served by multiple airlines.
 Aeroméxico Connect operated a daily flight to Monterrey until the winter of 2009, which was canceled due to the replacement of its Saab 340 aircraft with Embraer ERJ 145 jets.
 After two years without commercial flights, on November 3, 2010, Aeromar commenced operations in the city with the Piedras Negras-Monterrey route.
 Later, it was changed to the direct flight Piedras Negras-Saltillo-Mexico City.
 From 2014 until its bankruptcy in 2023, Aeromar offered flights between Piedras Negras and Mexico City.
 In 2023, the regional airline Aerus began operations with a route to Monterrey.
 Since 2013, the airport has been operated by the Administradora Coahuilense de Infraestructura y Transporte Aéreo, a company that manages various airports in the state of Coahuila.